arsLan4k1390/Cherrygram/README.md

 - Direct Share button (Select where to show the button),
 - Configure message menu,
 - Configure messages bubble size (Photos/Videos, Stickers and GIFs),
+- Message filter (hide messages under a spoiler by keywords),
 - Hide time on stickers,
 - Use "Delete for all" by default,
 - Show forwarded message date,